 b) A jurisdiction that has not made sufficient progress in addressing the deficiencies or has not committed to an action plan developed with the Financial Action Task Force to address the deficiencies

-Following were the compliances for mergers and acquisitions in India under the Companies Act, 2013.
+Following were the compliances Checklist for merger and amalgamation under Companies Act 2013.
 In case of any queries, please feel free to contact the ASC Group.